Lightning-Chart/lcjs-example-0051-linePaletteY/README.md

 Probably the most common need for dynamic Y based coloring comes from scenarios where the values have a range of Bad, Normal and Good values.
 A practical example could be a greenhouse where the room temperature is measured.
 For best results, the temperature should stay within acceptable range - neither too cold or too hot.

-[//]: # "IMPORTANT: The assets will not show before README.md is built - relative path is different!"
+[//]: # 'IMPORTANT: The assets will not show before README.md is built - relative path is different!'

 ![](./assets/picture1.jpg)